Trump says he's fired Federal Reserve board member Lisa Cook

 The president announced Cook's removal from the Fed board in a letter posted to Truth Social that accused Cook of making false statements on mortgage documents, actions he claimed were "gross negligence" and "potentially criminal."
 Mr. Trump had previously urged Cook to resign, leading the economist to say she had "no intention of being bullied to step down from my position because of some questions raised in a tweet."

 The move is an early test of Mr. Trump's power to terminate members of the Federal Reserve.
 Under federal law, Fed board members serve for 14-year terms and can only be fired by the president "for cause."
-Cook has served on the Fed since 2022, and her current term runs until 2038.
+Cook has served on the Fed since being appointed to complete another member's unexpired term in 2022, and her current term would run until 2038

 Mr. Trump wrote in a letter to Cook: "I have determined that there is sufficient cause to remove you from your position."